dadahcr2/reference/_pages/home.md

 ### Best Map Setups

-Popular vehicles and corresponding parts at the top of the rankings for each adventure map.
+Popular vehicles and parts at the top of the rankings for each adventure map.
 These may assist with obtaining distance bonuses.
-(Latest version on <www.hcr2.info>)
+(Latest version on <http://www.hcr2.info>)

 Map | Vehicle and Parts
 :-- | :--